Showroom Camera

 predetermined path is a common objective, but defining that path and translating

 it into a 3D experience is often a challenge.
-ShowroomCamera
+ShowroomCamera's

 define the trajectory in their own familiar Digital Content Creation (DCC) tools